microsoft/vscode-docs/docs/extensions/example-language-server.md

 ## Debugging both Client and Server

 Debugging the client code is as easy as debugging a normal extension.
-Simply set a breakpoint in the VS Code instance that contains the client code and debug the extension by pressing `kb(workbench.action.debug.start)`.
+Set a breakpoint in the VS Code instance that contains the client code and debug the extension by pressing `kb(workbench.action.debug.start)`.
 For a detailed description about launching and debugging an extension see [Running and Debugging Your Extension](/docs/extensions/debugging-extensions.md).

 ![Debugging the client](images/example-language-server/debugging-client.png)